evidentlyai/evidently/docs/book/presets/data-drift.md

 * **Input features**.
 The dataset should include the features you want to evaluate for drift.
 The schema of both datasets should be identical.
 If your dataset contains target or prediction column, they will also be analyzed for drift.

 * **Column mapping**.
-Evidently can evaluate drift both for numerical and categorical features.
-You can explicitly specify the type of the column in column mapping.
-If it is not specified, Evidently will define the column type automatically.
+Evidently can evaluate drift both for numerical, categorical and text features.
+You can explicitly specify the type of each column using [column mapping object](../input-data/column-mapping.md).
+If it is not specified, Evidently will try to identify the numerical and categorical features automatically.
+It is recommended to use column mapping to avoid errors.
+If you have text data, you must always specify it.

 ## How it looks